-Capital Assets - Capital assets, which include property, plant and equipment, are reported in the governmental activities column in the district-wide financial statements.
+Capital Assets - Capital assets, are tangible and intangible assets, which include property, plant and equipment, are reported in the governmental activities column in the district-wide financial statements.
 Capital assets are defined by the School District as assets with an initial, individual cost of more than \$10,000 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.
 Acquisition value is the price that would be paid to acquire an asset with equivalent service potential on the date of the donation.
+Intangible assets follow the same capitalization policies as tangible capital assets and are reported with tangible assets in the appropriate capital asset class.